Breathing is a bodily function that we can control and regulate, making it is a useful tool in achieving a relaxed and clear state of mind.

 If you have trouble holding your breath, speed the exercise up but keep to the ratio of 4:7:8 for the three phases.
-With practice, you can slow it all down and get used to inhaling and exhaling more and more deeply.
+With practice, you can slow it all down and get used to inhaling and exhaling more and more deeply and audibly.

 The Stimulating Breath

 The Stimulating Breath is adapted from yogic breathing techniques.
-Its aim is to raise vital energy and increase alertness.
-If done properly, you may feel invigorated, comparable to the heightened awareness you feel after a good workout.
-You should feel the effort at the back of the neck, the diaphragm, the chest and the abdomen.
+It aims to raise vital energy and increase alertness.
+If done correctly, you may feel invigorated, comparable to the heightened awareness you feel after a good workout.
+You should feel the effort at the back of the neck, the diaphragm, the chest, and the abdomen.
 Try this diaphragmatic breathing exercise the next time you need an energy boost and feel yourself reaching for a cup of coffee.

 - Inhale and exhale rapidly through your nose, keeping your mouth closed but relaxed.
 Your breaths in and out should be equal in duration, but as short as possible.
 This is a noisy breathing exercise.